Top 10 Best Songs from the Broadway Show Hamilton

 14 Say No to This

 This is more of a personal favorite.
-Burr doing his normal narration thing believes maybe this one is better left to Hamilton to tell. (hinting at Hamilton later spilling the tea ((ha)) himself in The Reynolds Pamphlet) Then the embarrassed and regretful hamilton sings a song that allows himself the pleasure of being regretful yet still making the terrible decisions he made.
-Add that to Mrs. Reynolds "please stay" cries and you got yourself a pair of sympathetic villains in this narrative.
-And an Anakin Favorite.
+Burr, doing his normal narration thing, believes maybe this one is better left to Hamilton to tell. (hinting at Hamilton later spilling the tea himself in The Reynolds Pamphlet).
+Then, the embarrassed and regretful Hamilton sings a song that allows himself the pleasure of being regretful yet still making the terrible decisions he made.
+Add that to Mrs. Reynolds' "please stay" cries, and you got yourself a pair of sympathetic villains in this narrative.
+And an Anakin favorite.

 15 Burn

-This needs to by higher up on the list!
-It really shows how talented and beautiful Phillipa so's voice is.
-You can hear the raw emotion and deep feelings when you listen to this song.
+This needs to be higher up on the list!
+It really shows how talented and beautiful Phillipa Soo's voice is.
+You can hear the raw emotion and deep feelings when you listen to this day.
 It's definitely one of the most poignant songs in the musical.

 A song that will either bring you to tears or make anger boil up inside you.
-Elizas declaration of "ENOUGH" to alexander. as she burns him and his letters.
-Her heartbreak and pain is relatable and her removal from the narrative is fitting and powerful
+Eliza's declaration of "ENOUGH" to Alexander as she burns his letters.
+Her heartbreak and pain are relatable, and her removal from the narrative is fitting and powerful.

 16 What'd I Miss

-Jefferson is great and he knows it so here he comes hopping out his little boat from France in a fancy coat and throws shade at Hamilton the rest of the act.
+Jefferson is great, and he knows it.
+So here he comes, hopping out of his little boat from France in a fancy coat, and throws shade at Hamilton for the rest of the act.
 Fab entrance for a fab character.

-Not only does this song sound amazing, Daveed performs it extremely well live and seeing him made me sooo happy.
+Not only does this song sound amazing, Daveed performs it extremely well live and seeing him made me so happy.

 17 One Last Time

-I had the privledge to see the amazing Chris Jackson perform this on Broadway and it legit made my cry.
-SO GOOD
+I had the privilege to see the amazing Chris Jackson perform this on Broadway and it legit made me cry.
+SO GOOD.

 18 Right Hand Man